evryoneowo/forgefetch/README.md

 # forgefetch

 ## what is this
-forgefetch - fully customizable console fetch
+forgefetch - fully customizable console fetch. you can customize it using instances and renderers. write your own or use mine https://github.com/evryoneowo/evryforgefetch

 ## how to use
 run the program with `python3 main.py`.